 Note: This document only applies to adenoidectomy alone.
-If tonsillectomy is proposed in addition to adenoidectomy, please see:
+Please see the following document if tonsillectomy is proposed in addition to adenoidectomy:

 Adenoidectomy is considered medically necessary for individuals under the age of 18 years old when any of the following conditions are met:

-*Note: Documentation of SDB can be made on the basis of physical and history only, and does not require polysomnography.
+*Note: Documentation of SDB can be made based on physical and history only, and does not require polysomnography.
 A history of snoring alone is not sufficient to make a diagnosis of SDB.

 Adenoidectomy is also considered medically necessary for individuals of any age for suspected adenoid tumor based on imaging (for example, CT), nasopharnygoscopy or endoscopy.